Why Repotting Masdevallia Often Fails (Even When Done Correctly)

 Repotting Is a Stress Event

 Repotting temporarily disrupts root function.
 Even when roots appear intact, uptake efficiency is reduced while the plant re-establishes.
+This disruption is normal, but it lowers tolerance for any additional stress.

 Why Timing Matters More Than Technique